MisaelK/mkgs/README.md

 3. Save the Bookmark.

-4. From now on, you can just click on that bookmark when you have the TPP-Tab open to enable the script.
+4. From now on, you can just click on that bookmark when you have the thaSauce compo open to enable the script.